joeFelek/Hy359PersonalHealth/Readme.md

 For some stupid reason I decided to do a two-man project alone ¯\_(ツ)_/¯.
 This is what I managed to create.

 Personalized Health is a maven structured java webapp.
-Its purpose is to give to the client and doctor a way of communication with appointment booking and messages.
+Its purpose is to give the client and doctor a way of communication with appointment booking and real-time chatting.

-If you want to check out the webapp I deployed it in heroku [Personalized Health](https://hy359.herokuapp.com/)
+If you want to check out the webapp I deployed it in heroku [Personalized Health](https://hy359-personal-health.herokuapp.com/)

-Heroku isn't free anymore and I am broke as fuck so the site isn't working 😢
+(Current site status is Up!!✅)

 <p align="right">(<a href="#top">back to top</a>)</p>